Run a study with the BPSU

 Application process to run a study

-The application process to apply to conduct a surveillance study through the BPSU is outlined below in this section.
-There are two parts to the application process, and this will be thoroughly reviewed by the Scientific Committee.
+The application process to apply to conduct a surveillance study through the BPSU is outlined in this section.
+There are two parts to the application process, which will be thoroughly reviewed by the Scientific Committee.

 Read more